VedadCausevic/2D-snake-Capstone-Udacity-cpp-nd/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-## Basic Build Instructions
+## Running and Build Instructions

 1. Clone this repo.
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+2. To Create a build directory and compile the project in it: `make build`.
-3. Compile: `cmake .. && make`
-4. Run it: `./SnakeGame`.
+3. Run it: `./build/SnakeGame`.